Nonparametric Treatment Effect Identification in School Choice: Identification of atomic treatment effects

 Our main result is the following characterization of all identified atomic treatment effects: We compute the $s$-eligibility sets for both lottery and test-score schools, and find the intersection of closures of $s$-eligibility sets between two schools.
-Before introducing \cref{prop:eligibility}, let us define several simple objects.

-Fix lottery numbers $u$ and qualifiers $q$, let be the set of lottery schools one qualifies for at $ (q, u)$.
-For a lottery school $s$, let $\pi_s(q, c) = \P(s \in \mathrm{Win}(q, U, c))$ be the probability that one wins the lottery at $s$.
-Let be the set of schools for which one wins for sure.
-Let be the probability that $s$ is the favorite lottery school that one qualifies for.